id: gwpra5

 The Amazon and its tributaries are suffering from the worst drought in at least 120 years.
 Climate change, El Niño and deforestation are causing catastrophic conditions – affecting people, animals and plants.

-The Amazon basin lacks what it used to have in abundance: water.
-The world's most water-rich region is currently experiencing the worst drought since records began over 120 years ago.
-The consequences for the people, the regional economy and the flora and fauna in South America are serious.
+The Amazon basin is lacking what it previously had in abundance: water.
+The world’s most water-rich region is currently experiencing the worst drought since records began over 120 years ago.
+The consequences for the people, the regional economy and the flora and fauna of South America are severe.
 Experts are alarmed.
 There is no sign of the situation easing.

-The water levels of some of the most important rivers have recently fallen to an unprecedented extent.
-The consequences: Supply problems and dead animals.
-"There are hundreds of thousands of people in the states who are now suffering from this drought."
-The Brazilian Amazon region stretches across nine federal states and is the size of Western Europe in terms of area.
+Water levels in some of the major rivers have recently fallen to unprecedented lows.
+The consequences: supply difficulties and dead animals.
+“There are hundreds of thousands of people across the states who are now suffering from this drought.”
+The Brazilian Amazon region spans nine states and covers an area equivalent to that of Western Europe.
 It is home to a breathtaking variety of plants and animals.
-It is estimated that a fifth of the world's fresh water flows through the world's largest and most complex network of river courses.
+According to estimates, one-fifth of the world’s fresh water flows through the world’s largest and most complex network of waterways.

-The interplay of climate change, El Niño and increasing deforestation is leading to a negative spiral of ever worsening droughts and fires, says Edegar de Oliveira from WWF.
-Greenpeace expert Batista adds: "We know that those who suffer the most from the climate crisis are precisely those who have caused the least global warming."
+The interplay of climate change, El Niño and increasing deforestation is leading to a downward spiral of ever-worsening droughts and fires, says Edegar de Oliveira of the WWF.
+Greenpeace expert Batista adds: “We know that those who suffer most from the climate crisis are precisely those who have contributed least to global warming.”

-Your donation will help Greenpeace to take the necessary steps to improve the habitat for humans and animals.
+With your donation, you’ll help ensure that Greenpeace can take the necessary steps to improve the living environment for people and animals.

 Benefits of a recurring donations: